rickenator/Vela/README.md

 - **Virtual Machine (VM)**: A runtime environment to execute Vyn code efficiently.
 - **Self-Hosted Compiler**: A Vyn compiler written in Vyn, enabling bootstrapping and deeper language control.
 - **Standard Library Expansion**: More utilities for common tasks and module management.
+- **Bundles & Sharing System**: Fine-grained control over module visibility using bundles and declaration-level sharing.
+See `doc/bundles_and_sharing.md` for details.
+- **Auto-Serialization**: Zero-boilerplate JSON serialization for data structures returned from `main()`, with customization options.
+See `doc/auto_serialization.md` for details.
 - **Performance Optimizations**: Faster parsing and execution for large-scale projects.

+See `doc/ROADMAP.md` for a more detailed development roadmap and future language considerations.

 ---